Oxygen Chamber Operators

 Sussex MS Centre

 The Sussex MS Centre is a small, inclusive, self-help, independently funded Centre supporting people with Multiple Sclerosis.
-We offer drug free therapies such as Oxygen Therapy, Acupuncture, Massage and Shiatsu and exercise classes including Keep Fit, Pilates and Yoga.
-The Centre provides an excellent space for socialising which helps to prevent feelings of isolation.
+We offer drug free therapies such as Oxygen Therapy, Acupuncture, Massage and Shiatsu, and exercise classes including Keep Fit, Pilates and Yoga.
 Our aims are to maintain flexibility, mobility, and provide pain relief promoting well-being and a positive attitude for those with MS.

 You do not need to have any specific experience as you will receive full training.

-- Opportunity to work and be a part of an MS Centre and gain
+- Opportunity to work and be a part of the MS Centre and gain

 social interaction (of which there is a lot, being a very friendly